carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 debug info" or "create this type of instruction" are likely to be less stable than "take this IR file and JIT it for my current machine".

-* Release stability: We won’t break the C API on the release branch with patches that go on that branch, with the exception that if we will fix an unintentional C API break that will keep the release consistent with both the previous and next release.
+* Release stability: We won't break the C API on the release branch with patches that go on that branch, with the exception that if we will fix an unintentional C API break that will keep the release consistent with both the previous and next release.